 Week 3: Meet the Brush Let them sniff the brush.
 Put toothpaste on it and let them lick it off.
 Then, try brushing just the big canines.
 Keep the session under 30 seconds.

 Week 4: The Full Routine Work your way back to the molars.
 Aim for 60 seconds of gentle circular motions along the gum line.
-For more tips, check out this guide on how to prevent periodontal disease at home.
+The cats I see warm up fastest to brushing are the ones whose owners respect this four-week timeline and don't skip ahead -- rushing week 3 before week 1 has truly settled is the single most common mistake I see in practice.
+For more tips, see our related guide: [how to prevent periodontal disease at home}(/cat-dental-care-how-to-prevent-periodontal-disease-at-home).

 If Brushing Is a No-Go